sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 ### Dependency Version

 Another way to make conditions over dependencies is to look upon versions.
-This is useful when developers know that further versions of dependencies make changes that impact on their code.
+This is useful when developers know that changes in further versions of dependencies will impact their code.

 ```js
 // TODO [vue@>=3]: Refactor to function API when it's stable.